tobiaswee/Labcontrol/README.md

 To work properly _Labcontrol_ requires a file named `labcontrol.json` to be copied from the data directory into the directory of the binary.
 This also applies to the "icons" directory which can be also found in the data directory.
 All _z-Tree_ executables should reside in sub-directories of `/opt/z-Leaves` following the naming scheme `zTree_X.Y.ZZ`.

 Receipt creation requires at least one receipt template in `/usr/local/share/labcontrol`.
 The name of the header file should match the pattern `NAMETHEHEADERSHALLHAVE_header.tex` to be recognized.

-## Contact

-If you have any questions or suggestions you can gladly contact me via my Github account _markuspg_.